Network concepts for applications in Azure Kubernetes Service (AKS)

 |Pod-VM connectivity; VM in peered virtual network||Works when initiated by pod||Works both ways|

 |On-premises access using VPN or Express Route||Works when initiated by pod||Works both ways|

 |Expose Kubernetes services using a load balancer service, App Gateway, or ingress controller||Supported||Supported|

 |Default Azure DNS and Private Zones||Supported||Supported|

-Regarding DNS, with both kubenet and Azure CNI plugins DNS is offered by CoreDNS, a deployment running in AKS with its own autoscaler.
-For more information on CoreDNS on Kubernetes see Customizing DNS Service.
-CoreDNS is configured per default to forward unknown domains to the node DNS servers, in other words, to the DNS functionality of the Azure Virtual Network where the AKS cluster is deployed.
+Regarding DNS, with both kubenet and Azure CNI plugins DNS are offered by CoreDNS, a deployment running in AKS with its own autoscaler.
+For more information on CoreDNS on Kubernetes, see Customizing DNS Service.
+CoreDNS by default is configured to forward unknown domains to the DNS functionality of the Azure Virtual Network where the AKS cluster is deployed.
 Hence, Azure DNS and Private Zones will work for pods running in AKS.

 Support scope between network models

 Whatever network model you use, both kubenet and Azure CNI can be deployed in one of the following ways:

 - The Azure platform can automatically create and configure the virtual network resources when you create an AKS cluster.